bjkawecki/PromoBot/README.md

 ### Buyer Flow

-1. Explore product
-2. Tap on inline buttons to see more info
+1. Tap on inline buttons to see more info
-3. Initiate order
+2. Initiate order

 ### Admin Flow